 Efforts by Diaspora Communities and Nigerian Organizations in South Africa

-The mainstream Nigerian community organisations in South Africa, the Nigerian Union South Africa (NUSA) and Nigerian Citizens Association South Africa (NICASA), have consistently expressed their strong disapproval of the violence and urged comprehensive and transparent investigations into the incidences.
+The mainstream Nigerian community organisations in South Africa, the Nigerian Union South Africa (NUSA) and Nigerian Citizens Association South Africa (NICASA) have consistently expressed their strong disapproval of the violence and urged comprehensive and transparent investigations into the incidences.
 These forums remain dedicated to promoting fairness and protecting Nigerian citizens’ human rights outside the country.
 These community organisations also have good working relations with the Nigerian government representative agencies.
-NUSA for example, have organised several meetings along with the Nigerian Cosulate and High Commission in South Africa in response to issues concerning the welfare of Nigerians in South Africa.
+NUSA, for example, has organised several meetings along with the Nigerian Consulate and High Commission in South Africa in response to issues concerning the welfare of Nigerians in South Africa.
 It is also noteworthy to mention the efforts of The Nigerian Diaspora Forum (NDF) towards condemning these recurring avoidable tragedies in South Africa.

 Public protests have also played a pivotal role in raising awareness about these concerns.
 In South Africa, the Nigeria Union South Africa (NUSA) has organized multiple street demonstrations to express their indignation against the violence.
 These protests have taken place in Pretoria and Johannesburg, where NUSA members have called for an end to xenophobia and police brutality.
 Additionally, the office of the Premier of Gauteng has arranged social cohesion events that witnessed substantial participation from the Nigerian and African communities.
 Notable local personalities and political parties, such as the Economic Freedom Fighters (EFF) leader, Julius Malema, have shown solidarity with the Nigerian people and called for peaceful co-existence.

 Meanwhile, to alleviate the tensions between the Nigerian immigrant community and law enforcement in South Africa, multiple gatherings have taken place involving local police chiefs, host community leaders and municipal managers.
-The purpose of these meetings is to tackle and diminish the increasing tensions and guarantee enhanced security for the Nigerian community.
+These meetings aim to tackle and diminish the increasing tensions and guarantee enhanced security for the Nigerian community.

 The collaborative endeavours of governmental and non-governmental entities underscore a comprehensive strategy aimed at tackling and resolving the problems of police brutality and xenophobia impacting Nigerians in South Africa.